lekha-mishra/ToDo-Manager-Vue/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ## Migration from Vue2 to Vue3:
-The Vue 3 project is on the branch "upgraded-code-to-vue-3-", to switch to the project upgraded Vue 3 Project follow these steps:
+The Vue 3 project is on the branch "upgraded-code-to-vue-3-", to switch to the Vue 3 Project, follow these steps:

-# Step 5: Switch to Vue 3 code barnch
+## Step 5: Switch to Vue 3 code barnch
  ```bash
    cd ToDo-Manager-Vue
    git checkout ToDo-Manager-Vue
 ```

-# Step 6: Delete node_module folder
+## Step 6: Delete node_module folder

-#Step 7: Re-Install node packages
+## Step 7: Re-Install node packages
  ```bash
    npm i
 ```
-# Step 4: Compiles and hot-reloads for development
+## Step 8: Compiles and hot-reloads for development
 ```
 npm run serve
 ```

-## Steps to upgrade command from Vue 2 to Vue 3
+# Steps to upgrade command from Vue 2 to Vue 3
 First, we make sure that our @vue/cli-service is in the newest version.
 To update our vue-cli command is – vue upgrade
 Now modify our ‘package.json’ file.
 Here we have to uninstall vue2 and vue-template-compiler.
 They are not needed for VueJS.